joenan/person-frontend-application/README.md

 The backend for this application can be found on this github Link = https://github.com/joenan/person-backend-application The backend which has Spring Security Oauth2 can be found at https://github.com/joenan/person-backend-application-security-oauth2

-#Running Backènd Test
-Run the command 'mvn test' on the terminal to run all test cases on the backend

-#Running Individual Test
-To run the PersonController Integration test, Run the command mvn -Dtest=PersonControllerIntegrationTest test To run the PersonController Unit test, Run the command mvn -Dtest=PersonControllerTest test To run the PersonRepository Unit test, Run the command mvn -Dtest=PersonRepositoryTest test To run the PersonService Unit test, Run the command mvn -Dtest=PersonServiceTest test

 # Person
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.2.2.